Smart Contracts

 Sybil Resistance

-VoterIdNFT is optional for the core rating path, but gives the protocol a stable identity handle when configured for delegated voting and identity-gated flows.
-USDC-funded question submission is permissionless and does not require a Voter ID.
-Where VoterIdNFT is active, it also enforces a per-Voter-ID stake cap of 10 LREP per content per round, preventing a single identity from dominating any vote.
+RaterRegistry credentials are optional for the core rating path, but give the protocol a stable rater anchor for delegated voting, verified-human launch rewards, and other identity-aware flows.
+USDC-funded question submission is permissionless and does not require a human credential.
+Where identity stake caps are active, they prevent a single rater identity from dominating any vote.

 Key Functions